 In 1226, Carcassonne was incorporated into the Kingdom of France by King Louis VIII, finally submitting to his rule in 1247.
 It is during this period that Carcassonne’s Lower Town was founded on the other side of the River Aude.
 A place of increasingly strategic importance, the French kings strengthened the citadel and built several fortresses along the French/Spanish border, ever-fearful of an invasion.
 Nonetheless, for a time, Carcassonne would enjoy a relatively peaceful and stable existence.

 Sadly the 14th century heralded dark times for the citizens of Carcassonne.
 For a start, the Black Death, which was wreaking havoc across Europe, decimated the city’s population in 1348 and left Carcassonne with a chronic shortage of labor.
 The city was also directly affected by the outbreak of The Hundred Years’ War between France and England.
-Repeatedly attacked, Carcassonne’s Lower Town was completely destroyed by Edward of Woodstock KG, also infamously known as the Black Prince.
+Repeatedly attacked, Carcassonne’s Lower Town was destroyed by Edward of Woodstock KG, also infamously known as the Black Prince.
 He was merciless in his treatment of the populace, and Carcassonne bore the scars of this terrible conflict for many decades after the attack.

 Carcassonne’s revival came in the 16th century when the Lower Town was awarded the coveted status of “Ville,” granted by the overlords of the Languedoc region.
-However, there was also much religious turmoil during this period and a bloody conflict erupted between the newly converted Protestants of the Lower Town and the fiercely Catholic inhabitants of La Cite.
+However, there was also much religious turmoil during this period, and bloody conflict erupted between the newly converted Protestants of the Lower Town and the fiercely Catholic inhabitants of La Cite.
 This conflict, brought about by the Reformation of the 16th century, would cause decades of bloodshed and warring across France.

 In the 17th century, Carcassonne’s strategic and political importance waned significantly, following the Treaty of Pyrenees in 1659.
 The Treaty formally annexed the Roussillon region into France, and so Carcassonne became a political backwater in the French Empire.
-But conversely, its economic importance actually increased during the period, with the development of the city’s textile industry.
+But conversely, its economic importance increased during the period, with the development of the city’s textile industry.